danielzhang2001/Clodbot/README.md

 ---------------------------------------------------------
 # Clodbot
-Your friendly amphibian Pokemon Showdown Stat Tracker
+Your friendly amphibian Pokemon Utility Bot
 ---------------------------------------------------------

 About:

-A Pokemon Showdown bot to keep track of stats.
+A Pokemon Showdown bot to keep track of stats, update Google Sheets and give sets.
-As of right now, it displays the winner of a match, point differential and kill/death ratios for each Pokemon by feeding it a Pokemon Showdown replay.

 ---------------------------------------------------------